 At this moment my purpose is to offer encouragement to others and to help them find peace, healing and wholeness so that they can become the ultimate person God created them to be.

 My purpose, mission, vision is to live life in a spiritual flow and to be open.
 Since I made the shift from outer goals to inner goals, my entire life has transformed.
 When you make that shift, your life will transform too.

 Jesus said, “Do not worry about tomorrow; for tomorrow will care for itself.”
 That means we live in the present moment trusting in ourselves and trusting God to lead us and guide us.
 It’s living from the inside out with peace, power and purpose.
 It’s letting go of any outcome.
 We don’t need to try or worry about the outcome because God is in charge.

 That is not to say that there will not be challenges.
 Challenges help us to grow.
 But I am not the stomping three-year-old any longer.
 I no longer feel panic or lost (most days).
 That is cause for me to celebrate and say a huge, “Thank you God!”

-I hope that you will avoid the mistakes that I’ve made, so that you will live from a place peace, power and purpose.
+I hope that you will avoid the mistakes that I’ve made, so that you will live from a place peace, power, purpose, joy and flow.

 Have questions or comments?
 I’d love for you to post them below.